luke8086/retronews/README.md

+# retronews

+A Python script for browsing [Hacker News](https://news.ycombinator.com/) and [Lobsters](https://lobste.rs/) discussions with a nostalgic interface emulating classical usenet and mail readers, like slrn and mutt.

 It was primarily written so I could highlight interesting threads and keep track of read / unread messages (see [blog post](https://luke8086.dev/retronews.html)).